jonathanpberger/design-testing-leanux/deck20mins.md

 ---
 layout: false
-class: middle
+class: middle, center
-# Story is Done!
+# The Story is Done!

-\* Refactor as necessary
+.de-em[(Refactor as necessary)]

+???

+What next?

 ---
 class: center, middle

-# Running Suite
+# Running the Test Suite

 ---